-13.1 Copyright
+13.1 COPYRIGHT

 The Copyright Act 1968 (Cth) (Copyright Act) protects all original literary works, dramatic works, musical works, artistic works, sound recordings and films broadcast or published by an Australian or first published in Australia.
 Under the Copyright Act, copyright protection is automatic and does not require registration.
-Literary, dramatic, musical and artistic works are protected for the life of the author plus 70 years.
+Because of its history, the Copyright Act refers to creators generally as 'authors'; literary, dramatic, musical and artistic works are protected for the life of the author plus 70 years.
 If the works are published after the death of the author, they are protected for 70 years after first publication.
-Australia is also a signatory to the Berne Convention for the Protection of Literary and Artistic Works which sets minimum rights to works first published in or created by citizens of other member countries.
+As of early 2019, 'orphan works' (works by unknown authors), and sound recordings and films, are protected for 70 years from first publication, or 70 years from creation if they have not been made public.
+Australia is also a signatory to the Berne Convention for the Protection of Literary and Artistic Works which provides for 'national treatment' (works of Australian authors must be treated in the same way as other signatory country's author's works), and sets minimum rights to works first published in or created by citizens of other member countries, including moral rights (to attribution and nonderogatory treatment of a work).

-13.2 Trade marks
+13.2 TRADE MARKS

 The Trade Marks Act 1995 (Cth) enables any owner to register a mark or sign used in connection with their goods or services.
-The owner of a registered trade mark has the exclusive right to use, and authorise others to use, the trade mark for 10 years.
-Trade marks can then be renewed for potentially indefinite periods of 10 years.
-Unregistered trade marks are protected by our equivalent of unfair competition law, namely, the tort of passing off and the misleading and deceptive conduct provisions of the CCA discussed below.
+The owner of a registered trade mark has the exclusive right to use, and authorise others to use, the trade mark for 10 years (which is renewable, potentially indefinitely).